whider/edx-documentation/en_us/shared/students/SFD_teams.rst

       that takes users to the list of teams within that topic highlighted.

-5. Each team's name and description, and in some cases the optional primary language of a team and a country that team members identify with, are shown.

-   The number of team members is also shown, letting you know whether the team is full, or whether there is space for you to join.
+5. Each team's name and description are shown, as well as the number of team members, letting you know whether the team is full, or whether there is space for you to join.

 .. image:: ../../shared/students/Images/Teams_TopicViewButton.png
   :width: 500
-  :alt: View of a team within a topic showing name and description, number of members.
+  :alt: Click the View button on a team card within a topic to go to the Team Details page.

 6. To get a better sense of a team's members, discussion, and communications, select **View** for a team.